The big idea of Freedom Season

 God's strategy is to have his kingdom of freedom go viral.
 The free citizens of his kingdom spread the news and infect others with their freedom until the whole world is drawn to Jesus, the Freedom King.

 When someone is freed from prison, addiction, illness, or danger, there is always a huge sense of relief and joy.
 There is also gratitude to anyone who helped get the person free.
-God's strategy banks on that relief, joy, and gratitude.
+God's strategy for his campaign to save the world depends on that relief, joy, and gratitude.

-As people accept Jesus' Freedom Declaration and honor him as their King, they experience his deliverance.
+As people accept the Freedom Declaration of Jesus and honor him as their King, they experience his deliverance.
 Often this is so thrilling and life-changing that they never get over it.
 It is like being "scarred for life" but in a good way.
 They are permanently relieved and full of joy, and they keep trying to pay off their debt of gratitude to Jesus.

 What works against God's strategy for exponential growth?
 Self-quarantine.
-When we say "Yes" to the freedom of Jesus but we do not become freedom activists, we get out of SYNC with the essence of God's strategy for covering the world with the freedom message.
+When we say "Yes" to the freedom of Jesus but we do not become freedom activists, we get out of SYNC with the essence of God's strategy.
+He wants the freedom to spread; we bottle it up for ourselves.

 This is extremely dangerous.
 God has a strategy, we know what it is, and we are working to sabotage it?
 That does not sound like we are free citizens of Jesus' kingdom.
 More like traitors.
 But we will excuse that behavior if we do not realize that God has viral intentions for his kingdom.